bprusko/jack-henry/README.md

 One .NET Background Service starts reading the stream, and another Background Service processes the statistics, which are available at http://localhost:5000/api/v1/tweets/statistics.

- When a Tweet comes in, I update aggregate lists for emoji, hashtags, and URLs.
+ When a Tweet comes in, I update aggregate lists for emoji, hashtags, and URLs in parallel.
 I chose this approach so I didn't need to process the entire list of all Tweets received each time I calculate each statistic outlined below.

 ### Statistics